Community Water Systems Frequently Asked Questions

 6. Is there a form I can use to report my annual water use, or can I enter the data on the internet?

 7. Are there any existing System Water Plans that I can use as a resource for developing my own plan?

 Many larger cities and towns in Arizona do have some type of drought management plan in place.
 You may want to check city websites or contact towns in your area for ideas for your own plan.
 ADWR encourages information and idea sharing, especially among systems in the same area.
 A regional approach to drought planning and management may allow systems to pool resources and coordinate not only planning activities but drought mitigation and response actions as well.

-There are many valuable resources to aid in plan development available on the Community Water SYstem Program website: A Guidance document for the System Water Plan form which gives information and ideas to preapre a Droupt preparedness Plan and a Conservation Plan, populatio projection and water estimation tools and numerous drought and conservation links and documents.
+There are many valuable resources to aid in plan development available on the Community Water System Program website: a guidance document for the System Water Plan form which gives information and ideas to preapre a Drought Preparedness Plan and a Conservation Plan, population projection and water estimation tools, and numerous drought and conservation links and documents.

 8. Why are Community Water Systems required to submit Annual Water Use Reports and System Water Plans?

 These requirements were established by Arizona House Bill 2277 passed by the Arizona Legislature in 2005 and then established in Arizona Revised Statutes Title 45, Chapter 1, Article 14.
 The requirements were part of a larger set of recommendations made by the Governor's Drought Task Force.
 The reports and plans are intended to reduce Community Water Systems’ vulnerability to drought and ensure that water providers are prepared to respond to drought or water shortage conditions.
 The information submitted by the water systems will also allow the State to provide regional assistance for drought planning, mitigation and response.

 9. Are these new requirements intended to regulate or restrict my water use?